gtamilse/Network-Automation-with-Ansible/LTRPRG-1500/Network-Automation-with-Ansible.md

 ### Lab exercise

 #### Step-1: Create a playbook, named, p32-xr-health-monitoring.yml
-- The first task will use the xr_command module to capture show command outputs from R2-XRv router.
+- The first task will use the xr_command module to capture show command outputs from the R2-XRv router.
 - The second task will use the copy module to write the captured data into a file on the server.
-The inventory_hostname variable used here is a global variable defined in the inventory file, the output of inventory_hostname will be R2.
+- The inventory_hostname variable used here is a global variable defined in the inventory file, the output of inventory_hostname will be R2.
-- The tasks under the debug module use a conditional statements to check the captured data for abnormalities.
+- The tasks under the debug module use conditional statements to check the captured data for abnormalities.

 ```
 cisco@ansible-controller:~$ vi p32-xr-health-monitoring.yml